viresh-ratnakar/exolve/README.md

 identified and the solver has to figure out their locations.
 In fact, exolve supports *partially* diagramless puzzless, where only some squares or some partial areas of the grid do not show where the blocked squares are.
-While solving such a puzzle, the solver can press the space bar in a diagramless cell to posit that it is a blocked square (the dark square character, ⬛, will get placed in that square.
+While solving such a puzzle, the solver can press the space bar in a diagramless square to posit that it is a blocked square (the dark square character, ⬛, will get placed in that square.
 It can be deleted just like any other regular entry).
 Further, when a user enters or clears a blocked square in a diagramless cell, the appropriate action will also be taken in the square that is the symmetric counterpart of the current square.

 If the setter has provided the location of one or more ninas (through exolve-nina sections), then an additional button control, *Show ninas*, gets